Here in the digital age, there’s no such thing as a successful marketing campaign that ignores the importance of social media.

 Naturally, you won’t be able to tailor all of your everyday posts to every possible demographic, but you can certainly embrace the benefits of personalized social media ads.

-Partnering with everyday users across social media has been the secret sauce to social media success for a while now, and it will stay huge in 2022.
+Partnering with everyday users across social media has been the secret sauce to social media success for a while now, and it stays huge in 2023.

 In fact, you should expect it to grow as more and more brands embrace user-generated content and integrate it into their ongoing marketing strategies.

-Today’s consumers love feeling like they’re part of the story behind their favorite brands and user-generated social media content helps them do that while boosting your bottom line.
+Today’s consumers love feeling like they’re part of the story behind their favorite brands, and user-generated social media content helps them do that while boosting their bottom line.

 You don’t necessarily have to follow in the footsteps of brands like Airbnb and rely entirely on user-generated content, but you should look for ways to place it front and center.